-- 7.13 The land is not located within or immediately adjacent to any Scheduled Monuments.
-As such, ISA Objective 8 (Cultural Heritage and Historic Environment) is satisfied in this instance. - 7.14 The proposed inclusion of additional land within the redefined settlement development limits is deemed appropriate at this location in that it would not impact on any core planning principles.
-The land would be located in very close proximity to existing residential dwellings, approximately 90 metres to be precise, and would represent a natural rounding off the existing built form. - 7.15 It is asserted that the addition of one residential plot would not lead to unacceptable ribbon development as it is sited within a defined and mature hedgerow boundary.
+- 7.14 The land is not located within or immediately adjacent to any Scheduled Monuments.
+As such, ISA Objective 8 (Cultural Heritage and Historic Environment) is satisfied in this instance. - 7.15 The proposed inclusion of additional land within the redefined settlement development limits is deemed appropriate at this location in that it would not impact on any core planning principles.
+The land would be located immediately adjacent to existing residential dwellings, and would represent a natural rounding off the existing built form.

+- 7.16 It is asserted that the addition of further residential plots would not lead to unacceptable ribbon development as it is sited within a defined and mature hedgerow boundary.
 It would not be deemed tandem development, it would not lead to unacceptable coalescence of settlements and it cannot be described as unacceptable sporadic development or an unacceptable extension to the settlement.
-If anything the inclusion of these house along with the vacant plot represents a logical extension do the settlement. - 7.16 In addition it would not result in the loss of areas of public open space or formal recreational land.
-Given the aforementioned, it is asserted that the development would not be contrary to general planning principles.

-- 7.17 The addition of one plot would sit comfortably at this location without having any detrimental impact whatsoever on the character or setting of the settlement.
+If anything the inclusion of these house along with the vacant plot represents a logical extension do the settlement. - 7.17 In addition it would not result in the loss of areas of public open space or formal recreational land.
+Given the aforementioned, it is asserted that the development would not be contrary to general planning principles. - 7.18 Additional residential plots would sit comfortably at this location without having any detrimental impact whatsoever on the character or setting of the settlement.
 Furthermore, the development would not have any detrimental impact on any features of the settlement such as landscapes, townscapes or buildings of importance as a result of its scale, density and prominence.
-As such, ISA Objective 8 (Cultural Heritage and Historic Environment) along with ISA Objective 9 (Landscape) are both satisfied in this instance. - 7.18 The proposal would not involve the re-use of suitable previously developed land, hence it is acknowledged that the land is a greenfield site, as such, ISA Objective 7 (Soil) is not satisfied in this instance. - 7.19 The site has a road frontage boundary that fronts onto an Greenfield Terrace.
+As such, ISA Objective 8 (Cultural Heritage and Historic Environment) along with ISA Objective 9 (Landscape) are both satisfied in this instance. - 7.19 The proposal would not involve the re-use of suitable previously developed land, hence it is acknowledged that the land is a greenfield site, as such, ISA Objective 7 (Soil) is not satisfied in this instance. - 7.20 The site has a road frontage boundary that fronts onto the A4066.
 As such, the site is readily accessible from the existing public highway.
-The site has existing and established entrances with adequate visibility splays, which allows direct access into the site from the adjacent highway. - 7.20 Greenfield Terrace is a relatively quiet road which serves primarily as a link between Pontyberem and Capel Seion.
-The road junction onto Heol Y Bryn is also served by adequate visibility splays.
-The map below (Figure xi) illustrates the number of crashes in the immediate vicinity of the site.
+The site has existing and established entrances with adequate visibility splays, which allows direct access into the site from the adjacent highway. - 7.21 The map below (Figure xi) illustrates the number of crashes in the immediate vicinity of the site.